History Master of Arts

-Applicants must apply to the University of Northern Colorado Graduate School before the program area reviews the applicant's request for admission.
-To apply, submit the following materials in a single packet along with the application fee.
-Failure to submit all required materials will delay the evaluation and screening of your application.
+Applicants must apply to the Graduate School at the University of Northern Colorado before the program area reviews the applicant's request for admission.
+Failure to submit all required materials will delay the evaluation and screening of your application

-- $50 non-refundable application fee
+- Domestic Students: $50 non-refundable application fee

 - International Students: $60 non-refundable application fee